Ang Mo Kio family murders

-On 28 March 1983, 28-year-old housewife Soh Lee Lee (苏莉莉 Sū Lìlì) and her two young children, three-year-old Jeremy Yeong Yin Kit (杨英杰 Yáng Yīngjíe) and two-year-old Joyce Yeong Pei Ling (杨佩玲 Yáng Peìlíng), were brutally murdered inside their flat at Ang Mo Kio.
+On 28 March 1983, 28-year-old housewife Soh Lee Lee and her two young children, three-year-old Jeremy Yeong Yin Kit and two-year-old Joyce Yeong Pei Ling, were murdered inside their flat at Ang Mo Kio.
 Some of their possessions were stolen from the flat.
-The police investigated the case and within a month, they arrested two suspects, Lim Beng Hai (林明海 Lín Mínghăi or 林炳海 Lín Bĭnghǎi) and Michael Tan Teow (陈朝 Chén Cháo), for the killings.
+The police investigated the case and within a month, they arrested two suspects, Lim Beng Hai and Michael Tan Teow, for the killings.
 One of them, Tan, was Soh's tenant.

 During the trial, both men, who were drug addicts and had committed the murders due to the need for money to procure more drugs, blamed each other for the killings and put up defences that there was no intention to kill but to rob and, additionally, to rape the adult victim.
 However, the judges deemed that both men were responsible for the murders.
 They were found guilty and sentenced to death in April 1985.
 Five years after the trial, Tan committed suicide while on death row; Lim was hung at the gallows for the murders.